 It is every person’s worst nightmare.
 A loved one goes into the hospital or a surgical center, and they don’t come back.
-Medical malpractice happens all too often in the United States, and in the most severe cases, it can lead to death.
-If you’ve lost a loved one due to this negligence, please contact our Long Island wrongful death lawyers.
+Medical malpractice happens all too often in New York State, and in the most severe cases, it can lead to death.
+If you’ve lost a loved one due to this negligence, please contact our wrongful death lawyer in Long Island.
+Our team will help you win your case.

-According to patient safety experts and studies conducted from Johns Hopkins Hospital and the John Hopkins University School of Medicine, 251,454 patients die each year due to medical error.
+According to patient safety experts and studies by Johns Hopkins Hospital and the John Hopkins University School of Medicine, 251,454 patients die yearly due to medical errors.
 This translates to 9.5% of the number of deaths in the United States.
-According to the research team responsible for the study, this places medical errors as the third leading cause of death in the United States when involving medical care.
+According to the research team responsible for the study, medical errors are the third leading cause of death in the United States when involving medical care.

 For perspective on just how serious a problem medical errors truly are, in 2015, there were 36,252 people killed by guns in the United States.
 In the same year, 36,161 people were killed in car accidents.
-In other words, almost 4 times as many people are killed by medical errors in the United States than by guns and car accidents combined.
+In other words, almost four times as medical errors in the United States kill more people than guns and car accidents combined.

-Of course, these statistics are irrelevant if it is your loved one who has died as a result of medical malpractice.
-The Long Island wrongful death attorneys of Winkler Kurtz, LLP understand how devastating such a loss is.
+Of course, these statistics are irrelevant if your loved one has died due to medical malpractice.
+The Long Island wrongful death lawyers of Winkler Kurtz, LLP, understand how devastating such a loss is.
 Our practice is devoted to helping families like yours recover compensation when negligence has led to the death of a loved one due to medical mistakes.

-For more than 30 years, Winkler Kurtz, LLP has helped victims in personal injury lawsuits, including medical malpractice cases.
-Call us today at 631-928-8000 or contact us online to schedule a consultation with a skilled Long Island wrongful death attorney.
+For more than 30 years, Winkler Kurtz has helped victims in personal injury lawsuits, including medical malpractice cases.
+Call us today at 631-928-8000 or contact us online to schedule a consultation with a skilled Long Island wrongful death lawyer.
+Our team offers a free consultations for clients.

-Holding Negligent Medical Professional Accounting for Wrongful Deaths
+Holding Negligent Medical Professional Accountable for Pain and Suffering

 Medical malpractice is far too common in the United States.
-While most doctors and other medical professionals maintain the highest standards of case, the pressures of modern practice often mean that quality of care plummets which doesn’t help in preventing medical errors.
+While most doctors and other medical professionals maintain the highest standards of the case, the pressures of modern practice often mean that quality of care plummets which doesn’t help prevent medical errors.
+Our team wants to help you, if you have been injured due to someone else’s negligence, contact Winkler Kurtz, LLP.

 Common mistakes that may lead to patient deaths include: